 NDR publishes a wide range of fiction, poetry, creative non-fiction, book reviews, and interviews.
 Please check out our genre editor statements for a better idea of what kind of work our editors are looking for.

-All manuscripts must specify the author's name and email address.
-We welcome simultaneous submissions with prompt notification if your work is acceptance elsewhere, as well as submissions in multiple genres.
-Please provide contact information and a brief biography for all submissions, in addition to following each genre's individual guidelines.
+Please direct all submissions to our Submittable account.
+We welcome simultaneous submissions with prompt notification if your work is accepted elsewhere, as well as submissions in multiple genres.
+Please provide contact information and a brief biography for all submissions.
 Current LSU students and faculty are not eligible for publication.

 All published work will be eligible for our Matt Clark Editors’ Choice Prizes in Prose and Poetry.
 The winners of the prize (one prose writer and one poet, selected from the fall and spring issues of the current academic year) will be chosen by the NDR staff and receive $250.

-- All submissions require a $17 entry fee and must be entered to NDR through Submittable.
+- All submissions require an $8 entry fee and must be entered as .pdf, .doc., or .docx, through Submittable.

-- Multiple submissions require separate entry fees.
+- Multiple submissions are allowed but require separate entry fees.
 Simultaneous submissions are welcome on the condition that writers notify NDR of another acceptance as soon as possible.

-- Family, friends, and previous students of the judge are ineligible for participation in the contest.
-Current students and faculty of LSU are ineligible.
+- Current students and faculty of LSU are ineligible.

 We consider artwork in all media—from traditional (painting, drawing, photography, installation/sculpture) to new media (video, animation, and hypertext).
 Please consider our online format, and the possibilities of art on the web, when submitting your work.
 We want art that works with or around the limits that our online platform offers.
 Please see our past photography contest winners and the cover art featured in our back issues for a sense of our evolving aesthetic.
 We strive to push against traditional concepts and forms; send us your wildest and most challenging pieces.

-For image submissions, please attach med-res JPGS (no larger than 4MB).
+For image submissions, please attach med-res JPG (no larger than 4MB).
 For video/new media submissions, links are acceptable.

 If you are sending new media artwork, bear in mind that we will link it from this website, which is somewhat limited in its ability to host microsites and large media files.
 This may require hosting your work on a third party site.